Poopiyo/Week-5-IP-5/ReadMe.md

-# Customer Care Job Card Creation Bot
+# Job Card Creation Bot

 ## Requirements:
 - UiPath Studio and Robot Agent connected to your machine and a Chrome UiPath Extention Enabled